 Wouldn’t you rather spend your precious time with your children preventing unwanted behavior?
 Our strategies have been kid-tested and parent-approved with families just like yours!
 You will also learn about our hallmark approach “Pretend You Are a Light Switch®!
 You will leave with at least one new strategy to address your child’s unwanted behavior.

 Children aren’t born with all of the skills necessary to successfully interact with the world.
 So we can expect that they will display unwanted behaviors as they attempt to figure it all out.
 This technique controls for brain development in that we teach you WHEN to teach your child “the lesson.”
 The “light switch” also controls for the common behavioral reasons unwanted patterns of behavior continue, namely attention and avoidance.
 We teach you how to react in a way such that you don’t inadvertently reinforce the behavior in your response by either giving attention or allowing the child to delay, avoid, or escape your expectations.
-[Also available On Demand!]
+[NOW A FREE RESOURCE]

 MOST POPULAR WORKSHOP: “TEACH YOUR CHILD TO LISTEN THE FIRST TIME!”

 Tired of repeating yourself?
 Feel like your children only listen when you raise your voice?
 First, we review the reasons children do not listen.
 Then we share evidence-based strategies to teach your child to listen the FIRST time (most of the time).
 You will leave with a clear plan to improve your child’s listening skills.
 It is recommended that you attend the “Prevent The Parenting Forest Fires” workshop prior to attending this workshop in order to fully benefit from this workshop’s content.
-[Also available On Demand!]
+[Also available online]

 “THE INS AND OUTS OF TOILET TRAINING”